pdjr-signalk/pdjr-skplugin-interfacewatchdog/README.md

-# pdjr-skplugin-canwatchdog
+# pdjr-skplugin-interfacewatchdog

 Signal K interface activity watchdog.

 ## Description

-**canwatchdog** monitors the activity of a specified Signal K interface waiting for the connection rate to fall below some specified threshold.
+**interfacewatchdog** monitors the activity of a specified Signal K interface waiting for the connection rate to fall below some specified threshold.
 If this happens, the plugin writes a message to the server log and, optionally, restarts the the host Signal K server.